 There’s a little feature in Tailwind Tribes that may be tempting to use, but should you?
 You can now send a pin to your Tailwind drafts from a Tailwind Tribe, but you might want to think twice before you do!

 In this post I’ll show you how to send a pin to drafts from a Tribe, and how you get credit (or don’t get credit) for a re-share.
 Re-Tested + Updated April 2020.

 New to Tailwind?
-You can get started with Tailwind Tribes for free with a Tailwind free trial.
+You can get started with Tailwind Tribes for free with a FREE Tailwind for Pinterest account!

 How to Send a Pin to Your Drafts from a Tailwind Tribe

 To send a pin to your Tailwind drafts from a Tribe, just go to any Tribe and hover over any pin.
 An Add to Drafts button should appear near the top of the pin.